 “These guys know the city better than anyone else,” Vassilis says.
 As the team set off, the thundering of polyurethane on tarmac echoes through Psirri's narrow, Ottoman-era streets.
 They burst out onto Athinas Street, adding another layer of chaos to the street's usual hubbub.
 After taking turns to flip over a metal grate on Kotzias Square, next to Athens' ancient fortifications, they cruise up pedestrianised Aiolou Street, weaving in and out of bemused shoppers.
 Heading up Lekka Street, they pass Ministry of Concrete—another store with its own team—before emerging onto Syntagma Square.
 Riders grind a metal-tipped ledge, then lounge on the marble stairs below the Hellenic Parliament, as Manos Kyriakousis nails a huge air over their heads.

-Great skate spots abound across Athens, but the best street-style park is a metro ride away at the OAKA Olympic Complex at Marousi.
+Great skate spots abound across Athens, but the best street-style park is a metro ride away at the OAKA Olympic Complex at Marousi (Please note that the Central Stadium and the Cycling Track of the Athens Olympic Sports Complex are closed indefinitely, as an extensive maintenance of the stadium is scheduled.)
 Jumping off Line 1 at Eirini Station, you can cruise under the iconic arches of Santiago Calatrava’s stadium to the skate and BMX park.